wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Experimentation is encouraged</strong> - Experimentation accelerates learning and keeps team members interested and engaged.
 An undesired result is a successful experiment that has identified a path that will not lead to success.
 Team members are not punished for successful experiments with undesired results.
 Experimentation is required for innovation to happen and turn ideas into outcomes.

-   * <strong>Team members are enabled and encouraged to maintain and grow their skill sets</strong> - Teams must grow their skill sets to adopt new technologies, and to support changes in demand and responsibilities in support of your workloads.
+   * <strong>Team members are enabled and encouraged to maintain and grow their skill sets</strong> - Teams must grow their skill sets to adopt new technologies, and to support changes in demand and responsibilities in support of workloads.
 Growth of skills in new technologies is frequently a source of team member satisfaction and supports innovation.
-Support your team members’ pursuit and maintenance of industry certifications that validate and acknowledge their growing skills.
+Support team members’ pursuit and maintenance of industry certifications that validate and acknowledge their growing skills.
 Cross train to promote knowledge transfer and reduce the risk of significant impact when you lose skilled and experienced team members with institutional knowledge.
 Provide dedicated structured time for learning.

-   * <strong>Resource teams appropriately</strong> - Maintain team member capacity, and provide tools and resources, to support your workload needs.
+   * <strong>Resource teams appropriately</strong> - Maintain team member capacity, and provide tools and resources, to support  workload needs.
 Overtasking team members increases the risk of incidents resulting from human error.
-Investments in tools and resources (for example, providing automation for frequently executed activities) can scale the effectiveness of your team, enabling them to support additional activities.
+Investments in tools and resources (for example, providing automation for frequently executed activities) can scale the effectiveness of the team, enabling them to support additional activities.

    * <strong>Diverse opinions are encouraged and sought within and across teams</strong> - Leverage cross-organizational diversity to seek multiple unique perspectives.
-Use this perspective to increase innovation, challenge your assumptions, and reduce the risk of confirmation bias.
-Grow inclusion, diversity, and accessibility within your teams to gain beneficial perspectives.
+Use this perspective to increase innovation, challenge assumptions, and reduce the risk of confirmation bias.
+Grow inclusion, diversity, and accessibility within teams to gain beneficial perspectives.

-4. How do you design your workload so that you can understand its state?
+4. How do you design workloads to understand its state?

-   * <strong>Implement application telemetry</strong> - Instrument your application code to emit information about its internal state, status, and achievement of business outcomes.
+   * <strong>Implement application telemetry</strong> - Instrument  application code to emit information about its internal state, status, and achievement of business outcomes.
 For example, queue depth, error messages, and response times.
 Use this information to determine when a response is required.

-   * <strong>Implement and configure workload telemetry</strong> - Design and configure your workload to emit information about its internal state and current status.
+   * <strong>Implement and configure workload telemetry</strong> - Design and configure workloads to emit information about its internal state and current status.
 For example, API call volume, HTTP status codes, and scaling events.
 Use this information to help determine when a response is required.

-   * <strong>Implement user activity telemetry</strong> - Instrument your application code to emit information about user activity, for example, click streams, or started, abandoned, and completed transactions.
+   * <strong>Implement user activity telemetry</strong> - Instrument  application code to emit information about user activity, for example, click streams, or started, abandoned, and completed transactions.
 Use this information to help understand how the application is used, patterns of usage, and to determine when a response is required.

-   * <strong>Implement dependency telemetry</strong> - Design and configure your workload to emit information about the status (for example, reachability or response time) of resources it depends on.
+   * <strong>Implement dependency telemetry</strong> - Design and configure workloads to emit information about the status (for example, reachability or response time) of resources it depends on.
 Examples of external dependencies can include, external databases, DNS, and network connectivity.
 Use this information to determine when a response is required.

-   * <strong>Implement transaction traceability</strong> - Implement your application code and configure your workload components to emit information about the flow of transactions across the workload.
+   * <strong>Implement transaction traceability</strong> - Implement  application code and configure workload components to emit information about the flow of transactions across the workload.
 Use this information to determine when a response is required and to assist you in identifying the factors contributing to an issue.

 5. How do you reduce defects, ease remediation, and improve flow into production?